tda-homcloud/homcloud-website/source/download/README.md

     1. Download latest dipha from "Download ZIP" button.
     2. Unzip it
     3. Change directory to the created directory
-    4. Type "cmake ." to create a makefile
+    4. Type `cmake .` to create a makefile
-    5. Type "make" to build
+    5. Type `make` to build
-    6. Copy the executable file of "dipha" to a directory in $PATH environment variable.
+    6. Copy the executable file of `dipha` to a directory in $PATH environment variable.

 3. Install pyenv (https://github.com/yyuu/pyenv)
 4. Install anaonda using pyenv: `pyenv install pyenv install anaconda3-4.2.0`